grafana/writers-toolkit/docs/sources/write/links/_index.md

 {{< admonition type="note" >}}
 If you are using `doc-validator` in CI, you must upgrade to v5.0.0 to use `ref` URIs.

+`doc-validator` no longer checks link destinations.
+You must manually check link destinations in the local preview or fix broken links identified by the weekly website crawl.
 {{< /admonition >}}

 `ref` URIs lookup destinations based upon the page's URL path and the definitions in the page's front matter.